murradkh/Shabus-Home/README.md

  ![project logo (this one for is taken from basecamp - a project management service)](https://www.startisrael.co.il/uploads/images/logo_svg.png)

-Bus Terminal application for Shabus -  Cooperative Transportation Association of Jerusalem
+Bus Terminal application for Shabus -  Cooperative Transportation Association of Jerusalem -About the application:
+    Shabus Terminal is a mobile application that manages the travels of shabus organization.The software will be installed on a terminal that will be attached to the organization bus.
+It will supply a lot of useful services sush as driver/passenger identification, path computation, real-time report and many more.
 - This repository represents our final project as seniors in the B.Sc in Software Engineering program at Azrieli- Jerusalem College of Engineering at the year of 2017-2018.

 ## Tools & Practices